BaderLab/GenAnT/2-GeneratingGeneModels/example.md

  -copies -flank 0.5 >& nohup.liftoff.out
 ```

-You can count the number of genes and other features like this
+You can count the number of genes and other features like this:

 ```
 grep -c -P "\tgene\t" nmr_chr28_liftoff.gff